 Our Governance Guidelines and our Bylaws state that the exact size of the Board will be determined by resolution of the Board from time to time.
-Our Board currently has twelve members.
+Our Board currently has thirteen members.
+As noted above, Charles W. Pryor, Jr.'s retirement will be effective as of May 3, 2018, at which time the size of the Board will be reduced to twelve.